 It can be difficult to make changes to overcome addictions because they’re not within your conscious control.
 Did I tell you that the subconscious runs every chemical reaction in your body!!

 Hypnotherapy is a powerful tool to let your unconscious mind know that you’re safe, there’s no danger anymore.
 Then the unwanted behaviours such as binge drinking are no longer needed, leaving you in control of your life.
 How would it feel to drink socially and stop easily or decide that you don’t want one at all?

 Peter completed hypnotherapy using The Richards Trauma Process™ and enjoyed not only being sober and being in charge of his life once more but he found he was much calmer and had a new positive outlook to life, his relationship improved and he felt more confident in all situations.

 If you would like to find out how hypnotherapy can help you book in for a free 30-minute strategy consultation to get you back in control of your life.

 Are you interested in finding out how Hypnotherapy can help you?

 I am a registered nurse with over 20 years of experience supporting people with long term health conditions.
 I am also a Clinical Hypnotherapist and TRTP practitioner (The Richards Trauma Process™).

 I am experienced in helping people overcome anxiety, depression, addictions (including alcohol, nicotine, food), agoraphobia and other health related issues such as IBS (Irritable Bowel Syndrome) and chronic pain.

 I work out of the Hills Health & Wellbeing Centre: 61 Hutchinson Street, Mt Barker, Adelaide, South Australia but also offer online appointments with select clients.

-I offer a FREE 30 minute consultation to discuss your situation and see if we are a good match to work together.
+I offer a 45 minute Strategy Session for $97 to discuss your situation and see if we are a good match to work together.
 Simply click the button and submit an enquiry.